 It is common for EMT programs to take anywhere from two to six months, dependent on the training site and hours of classes that are taken every week.

-Commonly required training hours for Emergency Medical Technician candidates are detailed below.
+The training hours for Emergency Medical Technician candidates in Delaware are detailed below.

 - Advanced EMT – 200 to 400 hours